zagara2/bamazon_2/README.md

 ## Future Plans for Improvement
-* Display all the items in the store to the customer before asking them the ID and quantity of the product they want to buy.
-* Program the app to track product sales across the store's departments and then provide a summary of the highest-grossing departments in the store.
+* Program the app to track product sales across the store's departments and then provide a summary of the highest-grossing departments in the store (add "manager view" and "supervisor view").